Hidden Hidden Hidden Hidden

 REFERENCE > ADVANCED TECHNIQUES >

-One can attach up to four i240 controllers to a computer to increase total system throughput.
+One can attach up to eight i240/i60x controllers to a computer to increase total system throughput.
 For example, four i240 controllers (where each is attached to a separate i4xx Card Cage or i100 box) can digitize 16 total channels at 41Ks/sec/channel; or 32 channels at 20.5K each.
 In this example, each controller runs at 166Ks/sec/controller and the entire system runs at 664Ks/sec/system.

 When working with multiple controllers, the meaning of the "network number" becomes more important, since it selects a particular network in the Data Tree from which to operate.
 To digitize simultaneously from multiple controllers, one must select channels for digitizing in the Network page (any channel combination across all controllers), and then press the Start button in the Record page.

-Multiple i240 USB Controllers attach to 1 USB Hub
+Multiple i240/i60x USB Controllers attach to 1 USB Hub

-One can attach up to four i240 USB controllers to a USB ≥ 2.0 High Speed hub, and then attach that hub directly to a computer.
+One can attach up to eight i240/i60x USB controllers to a USB ≥ 2.0 High Speed hub, and then attach that hub directly to a computer.
 In this case, it is recommended that no other USB device attach to that hub.
-If working with multiple i240 controllers, please make sure you are working with instruNet software ≥ v3.0.37.
+To improve communication speed between hub and computer, one would attach a USB ≥ 3.0 HUB to a computer's USB ≥ 3.0 connector.
+If working with multiple i240/i60x controllers, please make sure you are working with instruNet software ≥ v3.7.

 Multiple Controllers Do Not Digitize At Exact Same Sample Rate

-Each i2x0 controller has it's own crystal oscillator that paces the collection of samples from that controller.
-One can expect these to be different by as much as 50 uSec per 1 second of digitizing (i.e. 50ppm).
-This means that if you digitize the same signal for 1 second from multiple controllers; and you synchronize the 1st point of the digitization via trigger (to make it accurate to +-10uSec); then the last point of the digitization from each controller will vary in time by as much as +-50uSec between the first controller and the other controllers.
-Put differently, if the 1st controller sample rate is X, then the sample rate of the other controllers will be at most (X * 1.00005), even though the sample rate field in the software is commanding all controllers to digitize at the same rate (due to inaccuracy of i2x0 crystal oscillator ic).
+Each i2x0/i60x controller has it's own crystal oscillator that paces the collection of samples from that controller.
+One can expect these to be different by as much as 5 uSec per 1 second of digitizing (5ppm maximum, 1ppm typical).
+This means that if you digitize the same signal for 1 second from multiple controllers; and you synchronize the 1st point of the digitization via Trigger (to make it accurate to +-10uSec); then the last point of the digitization from each controller will vary in time by as much as +-5uSec between the first controller and the other controllers.
+Put differently, if the 1st controller sample rate is X, then the sample rate of the other controllers will be at most (X * 1.000005), even though the sample rate field in the software is commanding all controllers to digitize at the same rate (due to inaccuracy of i2x0 crystal oscillator IC).

 Digitizing without Trigger